codeward-io/scan/docs/intro.md

 **Codeward** helps you govern code changes — human or AI‑generated — before they merge.
 It performs policy‑driven analysis (vulnerabilities, licenses, package diffs, and custom validations) with diff awareness so you focus only on what changed and the risk it introduces.

 ## Executive TL;DR
-- Diff-aware policies gate only net-new or modified risk (no legacy backlog noise in PRs).
+- Diff-aware policies gate allow to focus on net-new or modified risk in PRs.
+While scheduled scans can be used to display all existing issues.
 - Single configuration governs vulnerabilities, licenses, packages, and validations with `info | warn | block` actions.
-- Deterministic Markdown & JSON outputs (concatenated arrays) for both reviewers and automation.
+- Deterministic Markdown, HTML & JSON outputs (concatenated arrays) for both reviewers and automation.

 ## Why Codeward (Now)
 Modern development velocity and AI‑assisted generation increase the risk of silently adding vulnerable dependencies, incompatible licenses, or violating internal quality rules.
 Codeward inserts an automated, explainable governance layer into your workflow so risky changes are surfaced early and (if you wish) blocked.